Kuala Sepetang

 Kuala Sepetang (Jawi: كوالا سيڤيتڠ; 十八丁) is a coastal town located in Larut, Matang and Selama District in northwestern Perak, Malaysia.
-It is also popularly known by English-speaking locals as Port Weld (Chinese: 砵威) after a former Governor, Frederick Weld.
+It is also popularly known by English-speaking locals by its colonial name Port Weld (Chinese: 砵威) after a former Governor, Frederick Weld.

 It is a thriving fishing village, and the main jumping-off point to the river mouth community of Kuala Sangga, which is a Chinese fishing community at the river mouth which specializes in fish breeding in cages, more formerly known as cage culture.

 Railway station

 Port Weld is notable for being the terminal station of the first ever railway line to be built in what is today Malaysia.

 The Port Weld railway station was located at the centre of town.
 The whole railway line from here to Taiping was dismantled in the 1980s, and now only the ticketing booth and the multilingual Port Weld railway signboard remain.
 The ticketing booth is now a Chinese coffee shop, and the shopowner has been maintaining the railway signboard.